SERC Full Form-State Electricity Regulatory Commission

 State Electricity Regulatory Commission (SERC): Ensuring Fair Energy Governance

-The State Electricity Regulatory Commission (SERC) is a crucial regulatory body in India's power sector, responsible for overseeing the electricity distribution, generation, and transmission at the state level.
-Established under the Electricity Act, 2003, SERC aims to promote transparency, efficiency, and fairness in the electricity market while ensuring consumer protection and tariff regulation.
+The State Electricity Regulatory Commission (SERC) is a vital regulatory body in India’s power sector, overseeing electricity distribution, generation, and transmission at the state level.
+Established under the Electricity Act, 2003, SERC promotes transparency, efficiency, and fairness in the electricity market while prioritizing consumer protection and tariff regulation.

 Objectives of SERC

-• Promoting Competition: Encouraging private participation and fair competition in the power sector.
+- Promoting Competition: Encouraging private participation and fair competition.

-• Protecting Consumer Interests: Addressing grievances and ensuring quality electricity supply.
+- Protecting Consumer Interests: Addressing grievances and ensuring quality supply.

-• Encouraging Renewable Energy: Supporting the transition to sustainable and green energy sources.
+- Encouraging Renewable Energy: Supporting the shift to sustainable energy.

 Key Functions of SERC